ComputBio/oxytocin-dynamics-analysis/README.md

-# Analysis of Oxytocin Dynamics using Machine Learning
+# Unraveling the dynamics of oxytocin in hypothalamic neurons

 [![MATLAB Version](https://img.shields.io/badge/MATLAB-R2020a%2B-orange.svg)](https://www.mathworks.com/products/matlab.html)

-Repository for the code used in the publication: **"Unraveling the dynamics of oxytocin in hypothalamic neurons"**.
+Repository for the code used in the publication:
+> Aznar-Escolano, B., Egorova, V., Villanueva, J., Gutiérrez, L. M., González-Vélez, V., Gil, A., & Jurado, S. (2025).
+Unraveling the dynamics of oxytocin in hypothalamic neurons. *Traffic*.
+DOI: 10.1111/tra.70034

 ## Overview